Early modern Britain: Restoration 1660–1688

 The new parliament, known as the Cavalier Parliament enacted the Clarendon Code, designed to shore up the position of the re-established Church of England.
 Strict rules were set up such that only genuine members of the established Church could hold office.
 The major foreign policy issue was the trade rivalry with the Dutch, leading to the inconclusive Second Anglo-Dutch War of 1665–67.
-The only positive result was the acquisition of new Netherland, which became New York.
-Coincidental with the war with the Dutch, was the Great Plague of London of 1665–66, which at its worst cost 1000 deaths a day in London.
+The only positive result was the acquisition of New Netherland, which became New York.

+Coincidental with the war with the Dutch was the Great Plague of London of 1665–66, which at its worst cost 1000 deaths a day in London.
 On top of that, the Great Fire of London burned out the main commercial districts of London; it destroyed 13,000 buildings, but few lives were lost.
-In 1670, King Charles entered into the secret treaty of Dover, an alliance with his first cousin King Louis XIV of France.
+In 1670, King Charles entered into the Secret Treaty of Dover, an alliance with his first cousin King Louis XIV.
 Louis agreed to aid him in the Third Anglo-Dutch War and pay him a pension, and Charles secretly promised to convert to Catholicism at an unspecified future date; he did so on his deathbed.
 Charles attempted to introduce religious equality for Catholics and non-Anglican Protestant dissenters with his 1672 Royal Declaration of Indulgence.

 Elite opinion rejected it and Parliament forced him to withdraw it.
 In 1679, Titus Oates's highly exaggerated revelations of a supposed "Popish Plot" sparked the Exclusion Crisis when it was revealed that Charles's brother and heir (James, Duke of York) was a Catholic.
 The issue was whether or not to exclude James from succession to the throne.
 The crisis sparked the creation of the first political parties: the pro-exclusion Whig Party demanded that James never reach the throne.
 The anti-exclusion Tory party believed it was against God's will to interfere with the legitimate succession, and supported both the King and James.
 After the discovery of the failed 1683 Rye House Plot to murder Charles and James, some Whig leaders were executed or forced into exile.
 Charles dissolved Parliament in 1681, and ruled alone until his death on 6 February 1685.